nulib/nul-rdc-scripts/nulrdcscripts/aproc/README.md

 ### Expected input file structure

-The script accepts two input structures.
-If preservation files are loose in the item folder rather than inside a `p/` subfolder, the script will create the `p/` folder and move the files in automatically before processing.
+The script accepts three input structures.
+In all cases where files are not already inside a `p/` subfolder, the script will create the necessary folders and move the files in before processing.

 **With `p/` folder already present:**
 ```